akkadotnet/Akka.Persistence.EventStore/README.md

 ## Breaking Changes in 1.5

-This is complete rewrite of the plugin to use EventStore.Client.Grpc.
-This means that the plugin is not compatible with previous versions of the plugin.
+This is a complete rewrite of the plugin to use EventStore.Client.Grpc.
+This means that the plugin is not compatible with previous versions.

 ## Maintainer
 - [MattiasJakobsson](https://github.com/MattiasJakobsson)